ais-lab/paindiffusion/README.md

 ## Installation

 ### Prerequisites
 Install [Inferno](https://github.com/radekd91/inferno) for the EMOCA decoder.
 Follow the instructions [here](https://github.com/damtien444/inferno?tab=readme-ov-file#installation) and download the necessary models for facial reconstruction [here](https://github.com/damtien444/inferno?tab=readme-ov-file#installation).
 We have slightly modified the original code to generate useful latent variables for the face reconstruction app and to support the `render_from_exp.py` script.

+**You can simply follow the instructions below**

 **Note:**  Installing `pytorch3d` might present compatibility issues due to mismatched versions of CUDA, PyTorch, and `pytorch3d`.
 If this occurs, install `pytorch3d` separately.

-### Setup
+### Instructions

 ```bash
 # Create and activate a new Conda environment